brunoribeiro127/gobin/README.md

 - Inspect binary information
 - List and show outdated binaries
 - Upgrade individual or all outdated binaries
-- Install and uninstall binaries
+- Install, uninstall and pin binaries
 - Diagnose and troubleshoot issues with installed binaries
 - Migrate binaries to be managed internally